initia-labs/rapid-relayer/README.md

 ```bash
 docker run -it -v/tmp/rr/config:/config -v/tmp/rr/syncInfo:/syncInfo -d  rapid-relayer:latest
 ```
-this should start the relayer in a docker container using your config, and placing the state in a separate volume
+this should start the relayer in a docker container using your config, and place the state in a separate volume

 ## SyncInfo